 Edouard had noticed consumers' interest in the taste of oranges, which at the time was a very rare and precious commodity.
 He saw this universal flavor, which was appealing to both men and women, and continuously experimented until he created the perfect blend of bitter and sweet orange peels.
 His passion gave birth to the original Triple-Sec that is known today as Cointreau.

 It wasn’t long before Edouard’s passion was shared with the world.
 At the World’s Fair in Paris in 1889, Cointreau would claim the first of many awards dedicated to the Unconventional French Spirit.
 Soon, recognition came from all over the globe.
-With more than 300 awards to date, Cointreau has earned the legacy as one of the most consistently awarded spirits.

 Not content with just building a unique liqueur, Edouard took great interest into the emerging medium of advertising.
 Drawing inspiration from a picture of Pierrot and an homage to Edouard’s eyeglasses - the character of Pierrot de Cointreau was born and quickly became the Brand’s ambassador in its advertising.